I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_pass_through.md

 ## Members

-`Cdb`
+`Length`

+Contains the value of <b>sizeof</b>(SCSI_PASS_THROUGH).

+`ScsiStatus`

-Specifies the SCSI command descriptor block to be sent to the target device.
+Reports the SCSI status that was returned by the HBA or the target device.

+`PathId`

+Indicates the SCSI port or bus for the request.

+`TargetId`

+Indicates the target controller or device on the bus.

+`Lun`

+Indicates the logical unit number of the device.

 `CdbLength`

 Indicates the size in bytes of the SCSI command descriptor block.

-`DataBufferOffset`

-Contains an offset from the beginning of this structure to the data buffer.
-The offset must respect the data alignment requirements of the device.
+`SenseInfoLength`

+Indicates the size in bytes of the request-sense buffer.

 `DataIn`